 The Health Partnership’s Mental Wellness Committee established four Mental Wellness working groups to help move the Mental Health and Addictions Plan towards full implementation.
 Each working group is guided by Terms of Reference and is made up of diverse representation from communities, FNIHB/ISC, Tribal Organizations, and APC.

-The four working groups are:
+The working groups (and their Terms of Reference) are: